-Let's begin with shrubs, simply because you might easily overlook them when planning your shade garden (many gardeners think first of annuals and perennials).
-That would be unfortunate since shrubs provide structure and background for that planting bed you're so eager to fill with the smaller plants that tend to be much more visible at the garden center.
-All of the following shrubs are grown for their foliage, not for flowers and can add undeniable value to a shade garden (Note: All zone recommendations refer to the USDA plant hardiness zone system):
+First, take a look at shrubs.
+You might easily overlook them when planning your shade garden (many gardeners gravitate toward annuals and perennials).
+Do not forget about them since shrubs provide structure and background for that planting bed you are so eager to fill with the smaller plants that tend to be much more visible at the garden center.
+All of the following shrubs are grown for their foliage, not for flowers and can add undeniable value to a shade garden (The zone recommendations listed refer to the U.S. Department of Agriculture plant hardiness zone system):

 Supplement the flowers provided by your perennials with judiciously placed annuals.
-However, it may be more accurate to put "annuals" in quotes because many of the plant's Northerners treat as annuals are actually perennials in the lands to which they are native (namely, in the tropics).
-It's just that they're too tender to fulfill their destinies in climates that have cold winters.
-This is a case where usage trumps botany: we call them "annuals" because that's how we (i.e., those of us who landscape in colder climates) happen to use them.
+Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they are originated (in most cases, the tropics).
+These plants are too tender to live long in climates that have cold winters.
+This is a case where usage trumps botany.
+These plants are termed "annuals" because that is how they are used in gardens and landscapes in colder climates.

-Ground cover plants for full shade come in especially handy when you need to cover large swaths of shaded land and don't have the time or inclination to mess around with perennial beds or to plant a fresh batch of annuals every year to serve as bedding plants.
+Ground cover plants for full shade come in especially handy when you need to cover large swaths of shaded land and do not have the time or inclination to mess around with perennial beds or to plant a fresh batch of annuals every year to serve as bedding plants.

-Options for vines are limited, particularly if you're in search of a flowering vine for shady locations that is hardy in cold-winter climates.
-Boston ivy is grown for its foliage, yet even that won't be as colorful in fall if the plants are grown in full shade.
-But the nice, green foliage it provides in summer is enough to please some homeowners.
+Options for vines are limited, particularly if you are in search of a flowering vine for shady locations that is hardy in cold-winter climates.
+Boston ivy is grown for its foliage, yet it is not as colorful in fall if it is grown in full shade.
+But the nice, green foliage it provides in summer is nice to look at.